nctrnee/Barangay-Navarro-Portal/README.md

 - JavaScript

 ## Notes
 - Current registration/login and data flows are front-end only.
-Implement a backend and secure storage (bcrypt/argon2 + HTTPS) for production.
+Implement a backend and secure storage for production.
-- Consider splitting CSS/JS into separate files and minifying assets before production.

 ## Contributors
 - Arniel Trillo Jr.
 - Daniel Mondragon